New Mexico Oil Discovery

 “It was desolate country – sand, mesquite, bear grass and jack rabbits.
 Hobbs was a store, a small school, a windmill, and a couple of trees.” – New Mexico roughneck.

 Many have called it the most important single oil discovery in New Mexico history.
 The Midwest State No. 1 well – spudded in late 1927 using a standard cable-tool rig – saw its first signs of oil from the Hobbs oilfield at 4,065 feet on June 13, 1928.
-It was a long journey.
+It had been a long journey.

 “Finding commercial amounts of oil in southeastern New Mexico presented geologists with a perplexing problem in 1928 because the land was too flat,” noted an article in the Midland Reporter-Telegram.